Becoming An Internet Marketing Coach

 It will encourage you to take advantage of higher level commissions than just being an Affiliate Club member.

-This is part of the “higher ticket programs” strategy I have been wanting / investigating for quite some time now.
+This is part of the “higher ticket programs” strategy I investigated for quite some time.
 It starts with a low priced sales funnel that offers different levels of product and coaching to match every stage in your online business career.

 Good and bad news…. as my Christmas visitors are firmly entrenched here, leaving me with little PC time, I am still working my way through everything I have bought in this program and the quantity of materials has me in overwhelm mode until I’m “back to my normal routine” and I put more hours into studying it properly.